sisinflab/warprec/warprec/utils/config/README.md

 The `General Configuration` can be configured using the following keywords:

 - **precision**: The precision to be used inside the experiment.
 Defaults to float32.
+- **device**: The device used during training and evaluation.
+Defaults to cpu.
+Supports cuda devices.
 - **ray_verbose**: The Ray Tune verbosity value.
 Ray Tune accepts verbosity levels in a range from 0 to 3.
 Defaults to 1.
 - **time_report**: Whether to report the time taken by each step.
 Defaults to True.
 - **cuda_visible_devices**: The indexes of cuda devices that WarpRec can use.
 Defaults to all devices.